abbacode/avaloria/docs/sphinx/source/wiki/TutorialWorldIntroduction.rst

     @batchcommand contrib.tutorial_world.build

-The world will be built (there will be a lot of text output) and you will end up back in Limbo with a new exit called ``tutorial``.
+The world will be built (this might take a while, so don't rerun the command even if it seems the system has frozen).
+After finishing you will end up back in Limbo with a new exit called ``tutorial``.

+An alternative is

 ::

     @batchcommand/interactive contrib.tutorial_world.build

-will allow you to step through the building process at your own pace to see what happens in detail.
+with the /interactive switch you are able to step through the building process at your own pace to see what happens in detail.

 To play the tutorial "correctly", you should *not* do so as superuser.
 The reason for this is that many game systems ignore the presence of a